aloneguid/bt/wrs/topics/url-proc.md

 will apply rules to `http://www.google.com` but still open the original URL.

 <tip>
-Link unwrapping is applied to any URL of which domain name ends with <code>.safelinks.protection.outlook.com</code>.
+Link unwrapping is applied to any URL of which domain name ends with <code>.safelinks.protection.outlook.com</code> or equals to <code>statics.teams.cdn.office.net</code> (MS Teams links).
 </tip>

 ## Substitutions